hmrc/individual-details-des-stub/README.md

 ### Running tests

-Unit, integration and component tests can be run with the following:
+All tests can be run with coverage report using the following:

-    sbt test it:test component:test
+     sbt clean compile coverage test it:test component:test coverageReport

 ### License